Social Learning under Platform Influence: Consensus and Persistent Disagreement: Conclusions

 \section{Conclusions}

 In this paper, we investigate the opinion dynamics of agents connected in a social network under the influence of a platform's personalized content recommendation.
-There are two media outlets, the platform shows each agent the content from the media outlet closest to that agent's opinion, and each agent's opinion evolves by taking the weighted average of the platform's shown content and her neighbors' opinions.
-We first focus on a two-agent system and find that \begin{itemize} \item[(1)] a consensus equilibrium is less likely when the initial opinions are more balanced and less polarized, and the platform's influence is strong. \item[(2)] the extremism of agents' limiting opinions is non-monotonic in the platform's influence, i.e., extremism is low when the platform's influence is intermediate, but extremism is high when either the platform's influence is very weak (leading to consensus) or very strong (leading to a high degree of disagreement). \end{itemize}
+There are right-leaning and left-leaning media outlets, the platform shows each agent the content from the media outlet closest to that agent's opinion, and each agent's opinion evolves by taking the weighted average of the platform's shown content and her neighbors' opinions.
+We first focus on a two-agent system and find that \begin{itemize} \item[(1)] a consensus equilibrium is less likely when the initial opinions are more balanced and the platform's influence is strong. \item[(2)] the extremism of agents' limiting opinions is non-monotonic in the platform's influence, i.e., extremism is low when the platform's influence is intermediate, but extremism is high when either the platform's influence is very weak (leading to consensus) or very strong (leading to a high degree of disagreement). \end{itemize}

 We then show that for large and dense enough networks, the agents' opinions in the general stochastic block model with two blocks can be approximated by the agents' opinions in the two-agent system.
 Thus, the findings mentioned above generalize to a stochastic block model with two blocks.
+We extended our analysis and approximation result to a model with three media outlets and tested numerically our results in a more complicated model where the agents' initial opinions are correlated with the connection probabilities.
 Lastly, we show that agents' opinions converge to an equilibrium when the influence matrix is symmetric.

 There are a few avenues for future research.
-In the context of our model, future work can mathematically analyze the stochastic block model with more than two blocks or more than two media outlets.
-We believe that the techniques developed in this paper can be extended and used in a more general setting and for other models.
+In the context of our model, future work can mathematically analyze the stochastic block model with more than three blocks or more complicated structure of media outlets' opinions.
 Further, our model abstracts away issues related to welfare, incentives, and misinformation because our model, like most naive social learning models, is purely descriptive, non-strategic, and opinions are not based on ground truth.
 We will need a new model, perhaps based on the model proposed in this paper, to explore the welfare implications of the platforms' engagement maximization behavior and design appropriate and incentive-aligned interventions to mitigate the possible downsides of such behavior.